 While global warming is no doubt exacerbating the local fire conditions, forest fires are natural and even necessary in this part of the mountain West.
 Our forests must have fire to regenerate.
 Burning clears out dense, overgrown areas reducing competition for prized water and sunlight; it removes the dead, diseased, and decaying trees, jumpstarting life.
 Many plants, like the California lilac (Ceanothus spp) actually need fire to thrive.
 Heat cracks open the hard seed casings making them permeable to water and air, enabling the seeds to sprout and bring forth future generations.
 And, while fires excruciatingly incinerate most wildlife who can’t outrun flames, to the hawks feasting on the exodus it’s a banquet by firelight.

+Indigenous peoples the world over employed fire to manage the land.
 When John Muir first came to Yosemite Valley, he became an unwitting witness to native people’s shaping of the landscape.
 Gazing from one end of the steep-walled, then-open meadow corridor clear down to the other, he wrongly believed that the land had been untouched by human hands.
 But only scant decades later, after the Miwok tribe had been exiled and killed, the magnificent open cathedral of Yosemite Valley was choked with spindly, overcrowded, highly flammable underbrush.

 Tribes in many parts of the continent practiced their own versions of the Miwoks’ land management regimen.
 Many indigenous societies believe that humans are an integral, and yes, even loved, part of a sacred, intelligent web of life.
 This way of grokking the world is rooted in humble belonging and grounded in respect and reciprocity.
 Through this lens, humans are seen as nature’s way of caring for the whole, employing opposable thumbs, fire, and song.
 From where our dominant European American culture sits on the sidelines of life, nature appears inert, inane, mechanistic and in need of control.
 We fail to see that what we narrowly perceive as our best interest – is nothing of the sort.
 Somehow, we have managed to forget that our well-being is inextricably knotted with clear flowing streams, an ample mountain snow pack, six inches of top soil, pollinators who get paid in sugary nectar, and healthy forests that act as our external lungs providing us with life-giving oxygen, without which, we could not live for a measly four minutes.